DavAug/chi/docs/source/getting_started/quick_overview.rst

     -8.096007012665059

-For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posetriors in chi, we refer to the section :doc:`log_posterior`.
+For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posetriors in chi, we refer to section :doc:`log_posterior`.

 While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior up to constant term for different parameter values it does not yet tell us how the posterior distribution of likely parameter values looks like.
-This distribution can be inferred from :class:`chi.LogPosterior` using MCMC sampling algorithms.
-In particular, we will use the implementation of Haario and Bardenet's Adaptive Covariance Matrix Marcov Chain Monte Carlo, :class:`pints.HaarioBardenetACMC` to infer the posterior distribution
+This distribution can be inferred from a :class:`chi.LogPosterior` using MCMC sampling algorithms.
+Below we will use the implementation of Haario and Bardenet's Adaptive Covariance Matrix Marcov Chain Monte Carlo, :class:`pints.HaarioBardenetACMC` to infer the posterior distribution

 .. literalinclude:: code/1_simulation_1.py
-    :lines: 152-232
+    :lines: 152-155

-.. raw:: html
-   :file: images/1_simulation_4.html

-Some more text
+The inferred posterior distributions can now be compared to the data-generating parameters

 .. literalinclude:: code/1_simulation_1.py
-    :lines: 237-339
+    :lines: 232-341

 .. raw:: html
    :file: images/1_simulation_5.html

+Note that a discussion of how to analyse the convergence of MCMC chains is beyond the scope of this overview, and we refer to section :doc:`mcmc_sampling`.